-WIBW actually began (probably May 8, 1927) as a portable station licensed to C. L. Carrell of Chicago, who owned several such stations.
-The new Federal Radio Commission in 1927 and 1928 announced a crackdown on portable stations, but allowed some to move to underserved areas.
+WIBW actually began July 24, 1925 as a portable station licensed to C. L. Carrell of Chicago, who owned several such stations.
+The new Federal Radio Commission in 1927 and 1928 announced a crackdown on portable stations, but allowed some to move to under-served areas.
 WIBW was one such station.

-Evidently the waiver was made permanent, as indicated by a change in the name of the licensee from Stauffer Communications to Morris Communications on December 22, 1997.
-The name change appeared when the FCC approved a reorganization of the licensee.
+Evidently the waiver was extended indefinitely, as indicated by the FCC approving an assignment of the license to Morris Communications on December 22, 1997.
 Morris also began purchasing other radio stations late in 1997.

 Until 2002, WIBW(AM) still shared time with KKSU (formerly KSAC), as it had since 1929.
 KKSU broadcast on the frequency 12:30 pm-5:30 pm weekdays, using a separate transmitter site instead of WIBW's site.
 On August 29, 2002, WIBW announced an agreement to buy out KKSU's broadcasting time for $1.5 million.
 The agreement also resolved a dispute over the rights to broadcast kansas state University football games.
 KKSU had its final broadcast November 27, 2002.

 In 2015, Morris sold it's radio properties to Alpha Media, separating WIBW from the Capital-Journal